 Preserving the natural environment of the Taconic Plateau.

-The Taconic Plateau Foundation’s mission (TPF’s) is to protect unique ecological areas for the benefit and enjoyment of present and future generations.
+The Taconic Plateau Foundation’s mission is to protect unique ecological areas for the benefit and enjoyment of present and future generations.
+Our immediate focus is a pristine 175 acre parcel along the Connecticut border in the Town of North East, The Taconic Plateau Foundation (TPF) Preserve.
 TPF provides access for collaborative educational and research opportunities, while promoting environmental conservation and wildlife stewardship.

 Conserve

 The Southern Taconic Range is home to over 150 rare and endangered species.
-Our unique corner of New England is under increasing development pressures that threaten to degrade this precious habitat.
+Our unique corner of the Northeast is under increasing development pressures that threaten to degrade this precious habitat.
 TPF has made it a priority to protect the diversity and ecology of the plants, animals and natural communities that currently exist in the Taconic Plateau area and to promote wildlife management on our lands.

 Access

-We welcome groups such as schools, wildlife or birding clubs, and other interested parties to access and explore the plateau in ways consistent with our mission to steward and conserve the land responsibly.
+We welcome schools, ecological and scientific organizations, birding clubs, conservation and public service groups, as well as other interested parties, to access and explore the plateau in ways consistent with our mission.

-Please fill out a request form with your name and contact information, as well as details of your suggestions and/or requests for field trips, guided hikes, speakers, or workshops.
+Please fill out a request form and include your suggestions and/or requests for field trips, guided hikes, speakers, workshops or hunting access.

-Guided walks and educational forums are posted in news and updates.
+Guided walks and educational forums are posted in News & Updates.

 Study